georgetown-cset/funder-finder/README.md

 pre-commit install
 ```

-You can run the unit tests by running `python3 -m pytest tests` from the root of the project directory.
+You can run the unit tests by running `pytest` from the root of the project directory.